2011 NCAA Division I women's basketball tournament: Television

 ESPN had US television rights to all games during the tournament.
 For the first and second round, ESPN aired select games nationally on ESPN or ESPNU.
 All other games were aired regionally on ESPN2 and streamed online via ESPN3.
-Most of the nation got whip-a-round coverage during this time, which allowed ESPN to rotate between the games and focus the nation on the one that was the closest.
+Most of the nation got whip-around coverage during this time, which allowed ESPN to rotate between the games and focus the nation on the one that was the closest.
 The regional semifinals were split between ESPN and ESPN2, and ESPN aired the regional finals, national semifinals, and championship match.